jaimetur/PhotoMigrator/help/5-synology-photos.md

      - argument: `-person, --filter-by-person`
        - Valid values are any existing person in the `<SOURCE>` client.

-The credentials/API Key need to be loaded from the `<CONFIGURATION_FILE>` file that  have this format:
+The credentials/API Key need to be loaded from the `Config.ini` file that  have this format:

 #### <span style="color:green">Example 'Config.ini' for Immich Photos:</span>